dyegosutil/aws-s3-presigned-post/README.md

 even though it is in the policy.
 Note that this is the only exception, all other valuedConditions should be passed to aws otherwise it will return an error

-- The {filename} variable does not work for eq.
-Only for startsWith.
-The reason is that in the policy we cannot simply specify "".
+- The `${filename}` variable does not work for `with(param)` conditions.
+Only for `with(param)StartingWith` and `withAny(param)`.
+The reason is that in the policy it cannot be simply specified "".
 It has to have a value.
 Otherwise, the signature check will fail.
 Amazon will check in the end name_of_user_file == "" And the signature will fail.
 Hence the value has to be passed by the one calling the lib.
 For the startWith, it is okay since you will specify at list on character in front of the user file name.

 # Features to be added